EricZinda/Perplexity/backlog.md

 - Rename lineage something like disjunction
 - Do we still need frames with the new concept handling?
 - Get rid of referring expressions?
+- We have code in solution_groups() that makes sure concepts and instances don't get mixed
+  - Shouldn't that really be modelled as noun() having a conjunction, one outcome returns instances and the other concepts?
+  - We still have to not count concepts, but this simplifies things...

 Lower Pri:
 - We have 0 menus -> No. you does not have something
 - "What did we order?" -> Nothing